‘LPBW’ Star Tori Roloff Puts Herself On Bed Rest Until Her Baby Girl Is Born

-Little People Big World star Tori Roloff has made the decision to put herself on bed rest following an exhausting day, in an Instagram story in which she also shared a beautiful video of a neighborhood kid performing an selfless act of kindness.
+Little People Big World star Tori Roloff has made the decision to put herself on bed rest following an exhausting day, in an Instagram story in which she also shared a beautiful video of a neighborhood kid performing a selfless act of kindness.

 Tori, the wife of Zach Roloff and mother of Jackson Kyle Roloff, announced in May that she’s pregnant with her second child.
 That was seven months ago, and indeed she’s announced that the baby is due in November, so she’s in the late stages of her pregnancy.
 And as any mother will tell you, at this stage, the mom-to-be is bedeviled by a host of ailments, not the least of which is exhaustion.
-Even the most mundane of physical activity can be devastating to the mom’s stamina, particularly if she’s enduring a complicated or difficult pregnancy.
+Even the most mundane of physical activities can be devastating to the mom’s stamina, particularly if she’s enduring a complicated or difficult pregnancy.

 As Good Housekeeping reported back in August, Tori has been honest that this has been a difficult pregnancy for her.
 Early in her pregnancy, she noted that she had “all the symptoms” this time around, which means that she likely suffered morning sickness, constipation, nausea, and dizziness.
-Later in her pregnancy she admitted that this pregnancy has been “a lot harder” and “hasn’t made me feel my best.”
+Later in her pregnancy, she admitted that this pregnancy has been “a lot harder” and “hasn’t made me feel my best.”

 View this post on Instagram